TJ's Custom Gunworks

 I used to spend 50%-70% of my "open hours" talking and answering questions for free and getting paid nothing for this service.

-I feel that if someone is willing to send me $10 then they are probably serious, and if they are not willing to part with $10 then they are probably looking for free advice.
+and if they are not willing to part with $10 then they are probably only looking for free advice and to waste my time.

 Please mail payment for parts etc to :